Trauma Therapy Online In Australia: Mental Health Care Services

 The best approach to treating trauma in a given individual depends on the person and what they are currently struggling with.
 Below are some of the most common modalities used today.

-Cognitive behavioral therapy (CBT) for depression and anxiety caused by trauma
+Cognitive behavioural therapy (CBT) for depression and anxiety caused by trauma

-Cognitive behavioral therapy can help people learn to identify and challenge negative thought patterns linked to trauma and shift them in a more positive, constructive direction.
-CBT can be effective for treating PTSD, depression, anxiety, and emotional distress as well as addressing the struggles of day-to-day life.
+Cognitive behavioural therapy can help people learn to identify and challenge negative thought patterns linked to trauma and shift them in a more positive, constructive direction.
+CBT can be effective for treating PTSD, depression, anxiety, and emotional distress, as well as addressing the struggles of day-to-day life.

 Prolonged exposure (PE) therapy